dpck/static-analysis/documentary/1-API/1-static-analysis/2-shallow.md

 To only report the entry to the dependency from `node_modules` without analysing its dependency, the `shallow` options can be set.

-%EXAMPLE: example/shallow.js, ../src => static-analysis%
+%EXAMPLE: example/shallow, ../src => static-analysis%
-%FORK-js example example/shallow%
+%FORK-js example/shallow%

 %~ width="15"%